trustwallet/assets/README.md

 ## Documentation

-For details, see the [Developers site](https://developer.trustwallet.com/add_new_asset):
+For details, see the [developers site](https://developer.trustwallet.com/add_new_asset):

 - [Contribution guidelines](https://developer.trustwallet.com/add_new_asset#contribution-guidelines)

 - [Repository details](https://developer.trustwallet.com/add_new_asset#repository-details)

 ## Disclaimer
-Trust Wallet team allows anyone to submit new assets to this repository.
+Mt Pelerin allows anyone to submit new assets to this repository.
 However, this does not mean that we are in direct partnership with all of the projects.

-Trust Wallet team will reject projects that are deemed as scam or fraudulent after careful review.
+Mt Pelerin will reject projects that are deemed as scam or fraudulent after careful review.
-Trust Wallet team reserves the right to change the terms of asset submissions at any time due to changing market conditions, risk of fraud, or any other factors we deem relevant.
+Mt Pelerin reserves the right to change the terms of asset submissions at any time due to changing market conditions, risk of fraud, or any other factors we deem relevant.